Who are the Rohingya?

 What is happening in Rakhine state?

 In the early hours of 25 August 2017, violence broke out in Rakhine State, Myanmar.
 The extent and implications remain uncertain.
-An estimated 400,000 Rohingya are still trapped in conflict zones of Rakhine state, where needs are unknown and access virtually impossible.
+It is not known how many more Rohingya are still trapped in conflict zones of Rakhine state, where needs are unknown and access virtually impossible.